dojo/docs/dojo/attr.rst

 Setting events
 --------------

 This example will demonstrate how you can set events using dojo.attr().
-You shoul still consider using `dojo.connect <dojo/connect>`_ when you are dealing with events since you are getting lots more possibilities and granularitiy with using `dojo.connect <dojo/connect>`_.
+You should still consider using `dojo.connect <dojo/connect>`_ when you are dealing with events since you are getting lots more possibilities and granularity with using `dojo.connect <dojo/connect>`_.
 In particular you get a handle to later disconnect the event.

 .. cv-compound::